 What does it do?

-In the simplest terms possible, surgical and transcatheter valve repair and replacement helps fix the narrowing of an aortic valve or aortic stenosis.
+In the simplest terms possible, surgical and transcatheter valve repair and replacement helps fix the narrowing of an aortic valve, also known as aortic stenosis.

 Aortic stenosis is the narrowing of the valve in the large blood vessel branching off the heart.